XEDGit/Gcode-SimulatorV2/README.md

 # Gcode-SimulatorV2

 ## What is it?
-It's the improved version of my [Gcode Simulator](https://github.com/XEDGit/Gcode-Simulator), so a full C Gcode file renderer which works in terminal or powershell rendering the model with characters
+It's the improved version of my [Gcode Simulator V1](https://github.com/XEDGit/Gcode-Simulator), so a full C Gcode file renderer which works in terminal or powershell rendering the model with characters

 ## What changed?